FACHEX for Employees of Participating Institutions

-At Boston College, we identify over 90 eligible applicants annually for 1 or 2 available FACHEX awards, which are offered to the most academically competitive applicant in that year's Early Action admissions pool.
+At Boston College, we typically identify over 100 FACHEX eligible applicants annually for 1 or 2 available FACHEX awards, which are offered to the most academically competitive applicant(s) in that year's Early Action admissions pool.

 The specific procedures are detailed below.
-Please keep in mind that Boston College only considers incoming freshman applicants for new FACHEX awards.
+Please keep in mind that Boston College only considers incoming first-year applicants for new FACHEX awards.
 Transfer students and upperclassmen are not eligible.
 They should instead, contact the Boston College Office of Student Services to apply for Financial Aid.

-Special Note: It has always been the policy of the FACHEX program at BC to give first preference to those students who apply for Early Action since the FACHEX award(s) go to the most academically competitive student(s) who are often invited to participate in the academically competitive Presidential Scholars Program.
-(Students who typically qualify for this program are in the top 1% of the national pool of Freshman applicants and are selected on an invitation only basis from the Early Action pool).
-If there are not any FACHEX eligible students in the Early Action pool, others applying during the regular application cycle will be considered.
+1. Prospective first-year applicants should apply for Early Action Admission (which has a November 1st deadline) and list their parent's employer as a participating Jesuit University in the Parent Employer field on the common application.
+It has always been the policy of the FACHEX program at BC to give first preference to those students who apply for Early Action since the FACHEX award(s) go to the most academically competitive student(s) who are often invited to participate in the academically selective Presidential Scholars Program.
+(Students who qualify for this program are typically in the top 1% of the national pool of first-year applicants and are selected on an invitation only basis from the Early Action pool).
+If there are not any FACHEX eligible applicants in the Early Action pool, others applying during the Regular Decision cycle will be considered.

-5. It is strongly recommended that ALL prospective students apply for financial aid at Boston College.
+6. It is strongly recommended that ALL prospective students apply for financial aid at Boston College.
 Since FACHEX openings are extremely competitive in terms of availability and academic selectivity, a financial aid offer may make it possible to attend Boston College if FACHEX is not extended.
 It is also important to remember that the cost of tuition is not the only cost to be met.
 If there is a complete financial aid application on file at the time of acceptance, a notice detailing the financial aid package will accompany the offer of admission.
 For more information on financial aid, contact the Office of Student Services.

-10. Privately funded scholarships, i.e., those not awarded by the Boston College Office of Student Services, will not reduce a FACHEX benefit.
+10. Because the FACHEX award is for full tuition, this benefit will supersede any other full or partial tuition remission award.
+Privately funded scholarships, i.e., those not awarded by the Boston College Office of Student Services, will not reduce a FACHEX benefit.

 * A FACHEX award, should it be granted, only covers tuition.
 Any additional expenses incurred by the student such as room, board, fees, travel related expenses, and books are the sole responsibility of the student and/or the student's family.

-* Although the FACHEX program across all AJCU participating institutions utilizes the Tuition Exchange database for FACHEX certifications, Boston College does not participate in the Tuition Exchange program.
+* Although the FACHEX program across all AJCU participating institutions utilizes the Tuition Exchange Database for FACHEX certifications, Boston College does not participate in the Tuition Exchange program.
 We only offer FACHEX.

 Additional Questions? - Refer to our FAQ Section